-For a transfer at the end of a coverage term, the current MCO or ESP remains responsible for determining the amount of the enrollee's POWER Account that may be carried over, and forwarding that amount to the state.
-The state will forward the balance to the new MCO or ESP.
+For a transfer at the end of a coverage term, the current MCO remains responsible for determining the amount of the enrollee's POWER Account that may be carried over, and forwarding that amount to the state.
+The state will forward the balance to the new MCO.

-- 47. POWER Account Reporting to State.
-Each MCO and ESP must submit a report to the state each month that provides the following for each terminated or ineligible enrollee: - a.
+- 46. POWER Account Reporting to State.
+Each MCO must submit a report to the state each month that provides the following for each terminated or ineligible enrollee: - a.
 Demographic information on the enrollee; - b.
 The balance remaining in the enrollee's POWER account; - c.
-The amount paid to the enrollee as required under paragraphs 42 through 45; and - d.
+The amount paid to the enrollee as required under paragraphs 41 through 44; and - d.
 The amount to be returned to the state.